-Dropping off items - Please know that during the pandemic, this procedure is discouraged.
-Please make sure your child has all belongings before departing for school or from your vehicle.
+Dropping off items - Please make sure your child has all belongings before departing for school or from your vehicle.
 In the event you must drop off items for your child during school hours, a bin will be located outside the ATS main office vestibule.
 Please place the item into the proper bin and buzz the office to communicate information regarding the drop off.
 Office staff will check items regularly and deliver to your child as soon as possible.